ncatlab/nlab-content/pages/10865.md

   \Sigma = \mathbb{R} \times \Sigma_{d-1}
 $$

-into [[space]] and [[time]], then we want that spacetime field configurations
+into [[time]] and [[space]], then we want that spacetime field configurations

 $$
   \mathbb{R} \times \Sigma_{d-1} \longrightarrow X
 $$

-are the same as trajectories of fields on space
+are equivalently trajectories of fields on space

 $$
   \mathbb{R}  \longrightarrow [\Sigma_{d-1}, X]
   \,.
 $$

+This led Lawvere to recognize that physics ([[prequantum field theory|prequantum physics]], to be precise) is to be formulated in a [[cartesian closed category]], such as a [[topos]].

-But acutally in physics one needs a bit more than this.
-Physics is fundamental governed by [[gauge equivalence]], which means that there is no sense in askking if field consigurations are equal, we must ask if they are [[equivalence|equivalent]].
+But actually in modern physics one needs a bit more than this.
+Physics is fundamentally governed by [[gauge equivalence]], which means that there is no sense in askking if field consigurations are equal, we must ask if they are [[equivalence|equivalent]].

 A fundamental example of this is Einstein [[general covariance]].